 An essay (two to five pages) that describes why the student is considering the International Studies Program, how it fits into a process of professional development, and what the student hopes to accomplish by enrolling in the program

-- Two letters of recommendation from professors, submitted to the Graduate College
+- Three letters of recommendation from professors, submitted to the Graduate College

 International Students: International Students must have TOEFL scores that meet the minimum Graduate College International Student Admission Requirements.